People's Republic of Kampuchea: National Assembly

-The "supreme organ of state power" was the National Assembly, whose deputies are directly elected for five-year terms.
+The supreme state organ of power was the National Assembly, whose deputies are directly elected for five-year terms.
 The assembly's 117 seats were filled on 1 May 1981, the date of the PRK's first elections.
 (The KUFNS had nominated 148 candidates.)
 The voter turnout was reported as 99.17 percent of the electorate, which was divided into 20 electoral districts.

 During its first session in June, the assembly adopted the new Constitution and elected members of the state organs set up under the Constitution.
 The assembly had been empowered to adopt or to amend the Constitution and the laws and to oversee their implementation; to determine domestic and foreign policies; to adopt economic and cultural programs and the state budget; and to elect or to remove its own officers and members of the Council of State and of the Council of Ministers.
 The assembly also was authorised to levy, revise, or abolish taxes; to decide on amnesties; and to ratify or to abrogate international treaties.
-As in other socialist states, the assembly's real function is to endorse the legislative and administrative measures initiated by the Council of State and by the Council of Ministers, both of which serve as agents of the ruling KPRP.
+As in other communist states, the assembly's real function is to endorse the legislative and administrative measures initiated by the Council of State and by the Council of Ministers, both of which serve as agents of the ruling KPRP.

 The National Assembly met typically twice a year.
 During the periods between its sessions, legislative functions were handled by the Council of State.
 Bills were introduced by the Council of State, the Council of Ministers, the assembly's several commissions (legislative committees), chairman of the KUFNCD, and heads of other organisations.
 Individual deputies were not entitled to introduce bills.

 Once bills, state plans and budgets, and other measures were introduced, they were studied first by the assembly's commissions.
 Then they went to the assembly for adoption.
 While ordinary bills were passed by a simple majority, constitutional amendments required a two-thirds majority.
 The Council of State had to promulgate an adopted bill within thirty days of its passage.
 Another function of the assembly was to oversee the affairs of the Council of Ministers, which functions as the cabinet.
 Assembly members were not entitled to call for votes of confidence in the cabinet.
 Conversely, the Council of Ministers was not empowered to dissolve the National Assembly.

 The Constitution stated that in case of war or under "other exceptional circumstances," the five-year life of the Assembly may be extended by decree.
 In 1986 the assembly's term was extended for another five years, until 1991.